 Our government contracts and service disabled veteran owned business (SDVOSB) services offer general counsel for federal VA small business contractors seeking to meet the SDVOSB requirements in all states regarding legal and non-legal matters about the SDVOSB certification process.
 We assist service connected disabled veteran owned business in Alaska, Arizona, Arkansas, California, Colorado, Connecticut, Delaware, Florida, Georgia, Hawaii, Illinois, Indiana, Kansas, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Mexico, New York, North Carolina, Ohio, Oklahoma, Pennsylvania, Rhode Island, South Carolina, Tennessee, Texas, U.S. Virgin Islands, Utah, Vermont, Virginia, Washington, Washington, DC, West Virginia, Wisconsin, and Wyoming.

 Contact Our Government Contract SDVOSB Certification Lawyers

-If you need legal advice about Veteran Owned Small Business SDVOSB certification, general counsel, or consulting services as an SDVOSB Small Business, call our government small business lawyers at 1-866-601-5518.
+If you need legal advice about government contracts for disabled veterans, general counsel, or consulting services as veteran owned business, call our government small business contract lawyers at 1-866-601-5518.